rv404674/goRubu/readme.md

 ```

 Then we need to download the tar files for prometheus, grafana and node exporter.
 We will need to edit their config files, hence we are not using brew install for these.
-Also it becomes run the server and do changes.
+Also it becomes easy to run the server and do changes.

 **For Grafana**
 ```bash